National Museum of Natural History, France: The Gallery of Palaeontology and Comparative Anatomy

-The Gallery of Paleontology and Comparative Anatomy was built between 1894 and 1897 by architect Ferdinand Dutert, who had built the innovative iron-framed Galerie des machines at the 1889 Paris Exposition.
+The Gallery of Palaeontology and Comparative Anatomy was built between 1894 and 1897 by architect Ferdinand Dutert, who had built the innovative iron-framed Galerie des machines at the 1889 Paris Exposition.
 A new pavilion in the same style was added to the west side of the gallery; it was completed in 1961.
 In front of the Gallery is the Iris Garden, created in 1964, which displays 260 varieties of iris flowers, and a sculpture, "Nymph with a pitcher" (1837) by Isidore Hippolyte Brion.
 The sides of gallery are also decorated with sculpture; twelve relief sculptures of animals in bronze and fourteen medallions of famous biologists.
 The ironwork grill and stone arches over the entrance are filled with elaborate designs and sculpture of seashells.
 Inside the entrance is a large marble statue of an Orangutan strangling a hunter, created in 1885 by the noted animal sculptor Emmanuel Fremiet, best known for his statue of Joan of Arc on horseback on the Place des Pyramides in Paris.

 Jardin des Plantes

-The Jardin des plantes is the home of the main galleries of the National Museum of Natural History, and a division of the museum, which was born there.
+The Jardin des Plantes is the home of the main galleries of the MNHN, and a division of the museum, which was born there.
 The garden was founded by Louis XIII 1635 as the Royal Garden of medicinal plants, under the direction of the royal physician.
 In the early 18th century, the chateau of the gardens was enlarged to house the collections of the royal pharmacist.
 In 1729, this collection was broadened into the Cabinet of Natural History, destined to receive the Royal collections dedicated to zoology and mineralogy.
 New plants and animal species were collected from around the world, examined, illustrated, classified, named and described in publications which were circulated across Europe and to America.
-An amphitheater was constructed in the garden in 1787 to provide a venue for lectures and classes on the new discoveries.
+An amphitheatre was constructed in the garden in 1787 to provide a venue for lectures and classes on the new discoveries.
 New greenhouses were built beginning in 1788, and the size of the gardens was doubled.
 The gardens served as the laboratory of scientists including Jean Baptiste Lamarck, author of the earliest theory of evolution, and were a base for major scientific expeditions by Nicolas Baudin, Alexander von Humboldt, Jules Dumont d'Urville and others throughout the 18th and 19th century.

 The gardens today include a large formal garden planted in geometric designs; and two enormous greenhouses, keeping tropical plants at a steady temperature of 22 degrees Celsius.
 The Alpine gardens present plants coming from Corsica, the Caucasus, North American and the Himalaya.
 The gardens of the School of Botany contain 3,800 species of plants, displayed by genre and family.